Radiologic Technician School | Radiologic Technology Program in PA

 Upon successful completion of your GMercyU and affiliate radiography program requirements, you’ll be eligible to sit for the National ARRT Examination in Radiography (offered by the American Registry of Radiologic Technologists).
 Graduates of our radiology program have passed this exam with a 95.83% success rate over the past four years.
 With this certification and your bachelor’s degree, you’ll be eligible for many employment opportunities in the field.

 BS in Radiologic Technology Program

 GMercyU's 2+2 Radiologic Technology program is the standard degree path followed by most GMercyU students.
 During the first two years, you will complete general education requirements for a strong liberal arts foundation.
 At the beginning of year two, you’ll work with your Campus Coordinator and apply to at least three of GMercyU’s affiliated radiologic technologist programs.

 Your third and fourth years of radiology technician school will be spent primarily on site at the affiliate radiologic technology program, taking classroom and clinical courses full-time.
 You’ll also work with your Campus Coordinator to register for all corresponding GMercyU courses.

-This full-time, 40 hour/week daytime program includes at least one summer, possibly two.
+This full-time, 40 hours/week daytime program includes at least one summer, possibly two.
 This means that while you may walk in graduation in May of your senior year, you may not complete your graduation requirements until August.
 Our Radiologic Technology Programs are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Complete a Reverse Bachelor’s Radiologic Technology Degree at GMercyU